 If it’s not become obvious by now, we’re big fans of The Net Return; they offer the best golf nets globally.

 Put simply, The Net Return product you need is dictated by the size you need.
 Pro Series for those with plenty of space, then head for the Home Series.
 And finally, for those needing the most compact net of the three you’ll want the Mini Pro Series golf net.
+Cost difference is actually minimal.

 The Mini Pro Series is just 6′ x 5′ x 3’6″, a far cry from the 7’6 x 8′ x 3’6″ of the Pro V2, and still quite a bit smaller than the 7 x 7 x 3’6″ on offer from the Home Series V2.